Future of Work | Where to start planning towards a fulfilling career

 A lot of soft skills can be transferable across industries, in particular leadership, teamwork, communication, creative problem solving, and critical thinking.
 These qualities will aid you in whatever job you end up in.
 It might be worth taking time to develop these areas through courses that require collaboration, innovation, and analytical thinking.

 That said, hard skills are necessary to excel in some jobs.
 While careers in law and medicine have a high barrier to entry, skills in digital marketing, coding, and design can be learned through a variety of online courses.
 Mastery to a level of professionalism with skills will undoubtedly take longer than a couple of months, but you can start off with short-term goal setting.

 SkillsFuture Singapore publishes comprehensive Skills Frameworks across a range of industries to create common skills language for individuals, employers, and training providers.
 The one for Design which our UI/UX program aligns with can be found here.

 Finding corner pieces — Short-term goal setting

 What are my immediate next steps?
 What are my limitations?

-Following the medium-term goal setting, the only thing left to determine are short-term goals, which can be anything you want to achieve from 1 week to within the next months.
-These are the practical actionables that are going to propel you forward into achieving your medium-term goals and eventually, your long term goals.
+Following the medium-term goal setting, comes determining your short-term goals, which can be anything you want to achieve in the coming week to within the next months.
+These are the practical actionables that propel you forward into achieving your medium-term goals, and eventually, your long-term goals.
 The type of short-term goals you should set depends on the speed at which you need to (and can) pursue them.

-Alternatively, if you want career-furthering, consider post-training outcomes.
-Be clear on what placement opportunities are offered after the course, as some course facilitators organise networking events while others use direct placement.
-Also, look for whether hiring companies recognise the course qualification and if they prefer one software over another.
+If you want to further your career, consider post-training outcomes.
+Be clear on what placement opportunities you're offered after the course, as some course facilitators organise networking events while others use direct placement.
+You should also verify whether hiring companies recognise the course qualification and if they prefer one software over another.